Kamal254/Real-Estate-Price-Prediction/README.md

 # Website
-  Create a simple website using HTML, CSS, JS and use flask server as backend Deploye web application and flast server on AWS ec2 instance for production using nigix server
+  Create a simple website using HTML, CSS, JS and use flask server as backend Deploye web application and flask server on AWS ec2 instance for production.

 # Data reference
 https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data